jdeames/jdeames.github.io/_pens/2020-09-03-tale-of-a-vandal-pen-collector-rambling-through-rabbit-holes.md

 The Aurora Duo Cart sent me down a long twisty path.
 Should I acquire an original 1950s Duo Cart, or the Storici 22, or an Aurora 88, or perhaps the 88p?
 Or the new modern Duo Cart?

-Going deeper down the rabbit hole I even revisited other hooded-nibbed pens:  such as the Parker 51 and the Lamy 2000.
+Going deeper down the rabbit hole I even revisited other hooded-nibbed pens, such as the Parker 51 and the Lamy 2000.

 Considered an iconic American fountain  pen, the [Parker 51](http://www.richardspens.com/ref/profiles/51.htm) sucks up ink using an [aerometric filler](http://www.richardspens.com/ref/fillers/fillers.htm#aerometric).
 That means the pen uses a sac to hold the ink.
-I despise [pen sacs,](https://peaceablewriter.wordpress.com/2009/10/28/wahlflattop/) no matter how iconic the fountain pen may be.
-So, no thank you.
+I despise pen sacs, no matter how iconic the fountain pen may be.
+No thank you.

 Lamy pens always sound like good ideas until I put one in my hand.
 Truthfully, I've never met a Lamy pen I got along with.
-Ah well...
+Ah well.

 ![Alt text]( /images/pens/lamy-2.jpg "Lamy 2000 hooded nibs © Thomas Hall, with thanks!")